oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

   domainHome: /shared/domains/domain1
   # If the domain home is in the image
   domainHomeInImage: false
-  # The WebLogic Server Docker image that the Operator uses to start the domain
+  # The WebLogic Server Docker image that the operator uses to start the domain
   image: "oracle/weblogic:12213-patch-wls-for-k8s"
   # imagePullPolicy defaults to "Always" if image version is :latest
   imagePullPolicy: "IfNotPresent"